vinayak906/guess_the_number/README.md

 # NOTE:
-1. This gamae is written in c language.
+1. This game is written in c language.
 2. there is not any malicious code.